Determines the number of logical CPU cores for WFO training (Zorro S

 - NumCores must be set in the INITRUN.

 - Multicore training uses the command line for passing parameters and script name to the separate training processes.
-The script name must be command line compliant, i.e. no blanks and no path.
-The script must be located in the Strategy folder.
-The training process must not use slider or other user interface settings, since the parallel processes do not use sliders.
-The TESTNOW flag must not be used.
+The script name must be command line compliant, i.e. no blanks and no path,

 - It is possible, but not recommended to assign more cores than CPU threads (logical processors) are available.
 The training process will then consume most CPU resources and can render the PC unresponsive during the training.
 The number of physical and logical cores is displayed in the Windows Task Manager.